robmuh/robmuh.github.com/_posts/2014-01-11-hack-schools-good-and-bad.markdown

 It is just too hard to rid oneself of old scripts, let alone an entire system conceived by an industrial age of war.
-The current system ain't dead yet, but the explosion of "hack schools" just might be signally the end, or at least an evolution.
+The current system ain't dead yet, but the explosion of "hack schools" just might be signalling the end, or at least an evolution.

 ### But wait &hellip;